 This is a call for proposals under the BlueLightS - EnLIGHTening future Schools to deliver BLUE Sustainability in Europe, funded by the European Union within the Horizon Europe Programme.
-The overarching aim of BlueLightS is to enhance Ocean and Water Literacy in schools by engaging children and youth in the EU Blue School program and Mission Ocean.
+The overarching aim of BlueLightS is to enhance Ocean and Water Literacy in schools by engaging children and youth in the EU Blue School program and the EU Mission: Restore our Ocean and Waters.

-The EU mission "Restore our Ocean and Waters by 2030" (from now on referred to as" the Mission") aims to reverse the degradation of oceanic, coastal, and inland waters caused by human activities (such as climate change, ocean acidification, unsustainable resource exploitation, pollution with plastic, nutrients, and chemicals, and habitat destruction).
+The EU mission "Restore our Ocean and Waters by 2030" (from now on referred to as" the Mission Ocean &Water") aims to reverse the degradation of oceanic, coastal, and inland waters caused by human activities (such as climate change, ocean acidification, unsustainable resource exploitation, pollution with plastic, nutrients, and chemicals, and habitat destruction).
 The Mission aims to protect and restore ecosystems, prevent and eliminate pollution, and increase the circulation of the blue economy.
 The Mission's success is influenced by ocean and water literacy and the resulting environmental responsibility.
 In this regard, the Network of European Blue Schools (NEBS), founded as part of the EU4Ocean Coalition for Ocean Literacy, must develop and be supported, in order to meet the Mission's objectives.